zhang1980s/aurora-audit-log-backup-lab/README.md

 - `make build`: Build the Lambda container images
 - `make get-ecr-urls`: Get the ECR repository URLs from the ECR stack
 - `make push-images`: Push the Lambda container images to ECR
-- `make build-and-push`: Build and push the Lambda container images in one step
 - `make clean`: Clean up Docker images
+- `make update-pulumi-config`: Update Pulumi config with new image versions
+- `make build-and-push-versioned VERSION=v1.0.0`: Build and push images with a specific version tag and update Pulumi config